Why API Specs Break AI Agents and How to Fix Them Before MCP Launch

 - When should they not use it?

-Good agent-readable descriptions reduce false matches.
-They help a model distinguish between similar actions such as create, update, authorize, capture, cancel, archive, and retry.
+Good intent-level descriptions reduce false matches.
+They help a model distinguish between similar actions such as create, update, authorize, capture, cancel, archive, and retry, which otherwise look interchangeable.

 Parameter names are rarely enough.
 Agents need constraints, formats, defaults, dependencies, and examples.
 The OpenAPI Specification supports descriptions and examples for parameters, properties, and objects, but teams often leave those fields thin or inconsistent.

-Fix the parameters that change behavior first.
-Prioritize fields that control money movement, account access, identity, tenancy, permissions, pagination, filtering, idempotency, and environment selection.
-These are the places where a small misunderstanding can become a serious integration problem.
+Fix the behavior-changing parameters first, the ones controlling money movement, account access, identity, tenancy, permissions, pagination, filtering, idempotency, and environment selection.
+These are where a small misunderstanding becomes a serious integration problem.

 - Accepted format and type, including enum values when relevant